 - Makes sharpening chains a quick and easy process.

 The model under the 520-120 shares a lot of the strengths of its sibling, including the versatility to work with nearly any chain.
 This mid-sized grinder features an interchangeable mount and can be mounted to a bench or a wall for easy sharpening.

 As a lower budget model, the Oregon 410-120 lacks some of the fancier touches of the 520-120.
-Unfortunately this includes the extended self-aligning vise.
-It is still an highly capable tool that offers a great value at a more budget friendly price point for home use.
+Unfortunately, this includes the extended self-aligning vise.
+It is still a highly capable tool that offers great value at a more budget-friendly price point for home use.

 - Can be mounted on a wall or bench giving more options for setup

 - It is able to be used with any chain up to a .404″ pitch.

 We love the Timberline sharpener line for how portable they are without sacrificing any quality.
 Incredibly small and weighing in at only two pounds, it’s easy to toss this unassuming little beast in your bag before heading into the field.
 With a patented design, the Timberline attaches to the bar of your saw and uses a hand crank carbide file to sharpen the cutters.

 With the body of the tool acting as a fixed guide, you can be confident that each tooth is sharpened accurately.
 The result is a well-balanced chain ready to get back to cutting.
 We only wish the guide included a way to file rakers with similar precision as well.